S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 8.2: Facilitate Meetings

-**Choose someone to facilitate a meeting to help the group keep focus, keep the meeting on track and draw out the participant's creativity and wisdom.**
+**Choose someone to facilitate a meeting to help the group maintain focus, keep the meeting on track and draw out the participant's creativity and wisdom.**

 Before each meeting, prepare an agenda of topics, and select a facilitator to: